- Opening Hours

 ** Senior Wait is available for Junior School children with siblings in the Senior School to be supervised until the end of the Senior School Day.

-Based in the heart of the city, Robert Gordon’s College educates 1600 pupils from 3 to 18 years of age daily at our Schoolhill site.
+Based in the heart of the city, Robert Gordon’s College educates over 1570 pupils from 3 to 18 years of age daily at our Schoolhill site.
 Pupil safety and wellbeing is central to welcoming pupils onsite each day and families with children attending the College have a number of travel options available.

 School buses operate from a number of locations within the City and Shire.
-Each of our school buses have a member of staff or representative from First Group to accompany the children to and from school.
+Each of our school buses has a member of staff or representative from First Group to accompany the children to and from school.
 These representatives are a friendly face and ensure the agreed drop off and pick up arrangements are in place between families and the school.
 Many children enjoy the daily commute with their friends which allows parents the comfort that their child is safe and well looked after.

 Two school buses run at the end of the day and are available for Junior School pupils only.
 End of day buses travel to Mannofield and Peterculter with various stops along the way.
+A return bus to Ellon is currently being trialled.

 Please note that Nursery children must be signed in and out of the Nursery on a daily basis and are therefore not able to use the School buses.
 P1-P4 children must be met at the bus stop by a parent, guardian or named representative, or walk with an older sibling (P5-P7) if consent is given.
 P5-7 pupils do not need to be met at the bus stop and may walk home on their own.

-The campus is well served by public transport and is short walk from Aberdeen bus and train stations.
+The campus is well served by public transport and is a short walk from Aberdeen bus and train stations.
 Local service bus routes are also closely situated to the campus.

 - Aberdeen Bus Station is situated within a 10 minute walk.
 Public buses travel through the City Centre with stops within a few minutes walking distance to the school.
 For more information and bus times visit First Group or Stagecoach.